sabinmarcu/LyticLanding/src/data/docs/a-aboutus.md

-## *Lytic* is a start-up project at University of Southampton started in 2014, focusing on in-page statistical analysis of customer behaviors and provision of recommendations for higher performing websites.
+## *Lytic* is a start-up project at University of Southampton started in 2014, focusing on in-page statistical analysis of customer behaviours and provision of recommendations for higher performing websites.

 Currently it is run by a team of 3 and they are now working on qualitative and quantitative analytic developments.